A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF

 The SHELF distributions tended to be narrower than the other aggregated distributions.
 This could represent a lower amount of uncertainty for the experts when in a group, or overconfidence.
 As the SHELF distributions were developed in a group meeting rather than a mathematical aggregation of other elicited distributions, they tend to differ slightly more than EW or CM distributions in comparison to the individual expert distributions.

 The difficulty of the seed questions is also made apparent.
 Answers for both questions 7 and 8 overestimate the known answer in all distributions.
+For these questions, the experts provided a closer midpoint in the SHELF elicitation than individually.
+They stated that this change away from their original views was due to a further consideration about the time period stated in the question.
 While the known answer being in the tail of a distribution is expected occasionally given a well calibrated expert, the cases where all experts provided distributions with the known answer in the very tails or outside the interval suggest the question was difficult.
-This could have been because the topic was one they were unfamiliar with, or because the known answer conflicted with other information they had access to.

 Correlations between the errors of the medians for both experts and the group were calculated and have been provided in Table~\ref{tab:seedcor}.
 A positive correlation suggests that when one expert over or underestimates the true result, the other expert typically does the same.
 A negative correlation means that when one expert over or underestimates the true result, the other expert typically does the other.